MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/financials/madeira-business-functionality.md

 ---
-title: Financialsin tukemat liiketoiminnan toiminnot | Microsoft Docs
+title: Dynamics 365 Business editionin tukemat liiketoimintatoiminnot | Microsoft Docs
-Description: "Tässä ohjeaiheessa on yleiskuvaus kaikista liiketoiminnan toimintojen ominaisuuksista ja osastoista, joita sovellusalueet tukevat.
-Tällaisia sovellusalueita ovat esimerkiksi taloushallinto, varastonhallinta ja projektinhallinta."
+Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter:
 author: SorenGP